 - Public Transport: Nothing of use for tourists anywhere in Jodhpur.

 - Taxis & Auto-rickshaws: Taxis (unmetered) can be ordered through the guesthouse for day-trips, but can’t possibly enter the Old City.
 Auto-rickshaws are good enough for going anywhere in Jodhpur, and can be found around junctions in the Old City.
-Taxis and auto-rickshaws can also be ordered through the Uber app.
+Taxis and auto-rickshaws can also be ordered through the Ola and Uber apps.

 The Blue House – What’s Nearby?

 Nothing worthwhile within walking distance, so get an auto-rickshaw (600m) to Stepwell, an ancient pond and square, also known locally as ‘Tunwarji ka Jhalra’.
 These places are clustered together:

 - Open House Cafe – Quaint, inviting, and directly overlooking Stepwell.
 For Indian, Chinese, and western meals.
 And beer available.

 - The Stepwell Café – Along the same lane as the Open House.
 More spacious seating and loftier views, but a little pricey.